These are my three favorite natural cold remedies that our family has used for years and they work.

 A 2016 study published in Nutrients showed that elderberry supplementation can reduce the duration and symptoms of a cold in air travelers.
 Travelers using this herb from 10 days before travel until four to five days after arriving overseas experienced on average a two-day shorter duration of their colds and also a noticeable reduction in cold symptoms.
 (4)

 If you have an autoimmune disease, such as rheumatoid arthritis or lupus, ask your doctor before taking elderberry, as it may stimulate the immune system.
-Having said this, if you know my story, you know I have an autoimmune disease (MS) and I personally have not had a problem taking Elderberry.
 It is not something I would take every single day as a supplement or anything like that, but it is definitely something I reach for at the first sign of sniffle, stuffy nose or scratchy throat.
 Elderberry appears to have few side effects when used properly for short periods of time (up to five days).

 However, if you currently take any of the following medications, you should talk to your health care provider before taking elderberry:

-- Immune-supressing drugs, including corticosteroids (prednisone), and medications used to treat autoimmune disease
+Immune-supressing drugs, including corticosteroids (prednisone), and medications used to treat autoimmune disease, Diuretics (water pills), Diabetes medications, Chemotherapy, Laxatives or Theophylline (TheoDur)

 Homemade Elderberry Syrup would be the very best option.
 Although it certainly seems easy enough to make, I’ll be honest, I have never made my own.
 Instead, I just keep a bottle of Nature’s Way brand Original Sambucus Standardized Elderberry Syurp in our medicine cabinet.